 FUE Hair Transplant: Manual Versus Motorized Extraction Devices

-FUE extraction tools have undergone significant changes and improvements since follicular unit extraction (FUE) first became an available hair transplant technique.
+FUE extraction tools have undergone significant changes and improvements since follicular unit excision (formerly know as follicular unit extraction) (FUE) first became an available hair transplant technique.
 FUE practitioners now use a variety of extraction tools, punches and techniques to harvest follicular units.

 Since FUE is a newer technique than traditional strip surgery, nobody has been able to offer a standardized and universally accepted technique or device to harvest follicular units via FUE.
 Given how diverse FUE hair transplantation has become, world renowned physicians have doubts that FUE will ever be truly standardized.